 In wake of Jordan Neely’s death, Mayor Adams urges New Yorkers to call 911 or 311 when encountering emotionally distressed

-Two weeks after a Marine vet choked a mentally disturbed homeless man to death on the subway, Mayor Adams advised New Yorkers to call 911 or 311 if they encounter a situation involving someone in a similar state of emotional distress.
+NEW YORK — Two weeks after a Marine vet choked a mentally disturbed homeless man to death on the subway, Mayor Eric Adams advised New Yorkers to call 911 or 311 if they encounter a situation involving someone in a similar state of emotional distress.

 “Everyday New Yorkers — they should call the 311 or 911 system if a person is doing something extremely dangerous,” he said during a Tuesday morning interview on NY1.
 “Proper personnel could respond, and that includes mental health professionals, and in those cases where it’s needed, a law enforcement professional.